baileyvw/cicd-pipeline-train-schedule-jenkins/README.md

 Just add this line to check webhook

-Just another test to trigger a build in jenkins to see if the webhook woeks
+Just another test to trigger a build in jenkins to see if the webhook works